4neesh/DevBlog/src/blogInProgress/025_IBandAM.md

 title: 'Understanding investment banking and asset management'
 date: 2020-09-21 16:34:00
 author: 'Aneesh Mistry'
-featuredImage: ../images/xxx.jpg
+featuredImage: ../images/025_wall.jpg
-thumbnail: ''
+thumbnail: '../images/025_wall.jpg'
-subtitle: 'An introduction to financial services and the various divisions and functions of an investment bank.'
+subtitle: 'An introduction to financial services and the divisions of an investment bank.'
-time: '8'
+time: '10'
 tags:
 - Finance
 ---
 <br>
 <strong>Key Takeaways</strong><br>
-&#8226; The .<br>
+&#8226; Understand the difference between retail banks and investment banks.<br>
-&#8226; The .<br>
+&#8226; Review the various divisions that exist within an investment bank.<br>
-&#8226; The.<br>
+&#8226; Review the main activities of each division within an investment bank.<br>

 <br>
-<h4>My first blog about financial services...</h4>
+<h4>My first blog on financial services...</h4>
 <p>
 For the past 5 months, (my first 5 months of blogging) I have written about the software engineering practices I use in my job.
 I have decided to begin writing about financial services as well as software engineering to reflect upon the context of my job, and to consolidate my understanding for the business I work within.
 I find the financial services industry to be engaging to learn and follow with the growing role of technology to shape the strategies of banks.
 </p>